RockitBootcamp/Student-Resources/Misc/Unix/01 Unix Basics/README.md

              | &bull; `mkdir [dirname]`
              | &bull; `nano [filename]`
              | &bull; `vim [filename]`
+Unix: 1.3    | Demonstrate how to see the contents of a file using:
              | &bull; `cat [filename]`
-Unix: 1.3    | Demonstrate how to remove folders and files using:
+Unix: 1.4    | Demonstrate how to remove folders and files using:
              | &bull; `rm [filename]`
              | &bull; `rm -rf [direname]`
-Unix: 1.4    | Demonstrate how to copy files/folders using:
+Unix: 1.5    | Demonstrate how to copy files/folders using:
              | &bull; `cp [from] [to]`
-Unix: 1.5    | Demonstrate how to move/rename files/folders using:
+Unix: 1.6    | Demonstrate how to move/rename files/folders using:
              | &bull; `mv [from] [to]`
-Unix: 1.6    | Explain meaning and usage of the sudo command
+Unix: 1.7    | Explain meaning and usage of the sudo command
              | &bull; Including the `sudo !!` shortcut

 ## Resources